skasproject/skas/docsite/docs/installation.md

 The following is assumed

-- Certificate manager is deployed in the target cluster and a `clusterIssuer` is defined.
+- Certificate manager is deployed in the target cluster and a `ClusterIssuer` is defined.
 - There is an nginx ingress controller deployed in the target cluster

 First create a dedicated namespace: